 In the previous post, I was talking about; 5 Google Adsense Terms & Policies Every Blogger Must Aware | Beginners Guide and today I'm here to talk about WordPress terms and basic definitions that every blogger must know.

 Having information is the must for getting started with anything.
 So let's start to know most common WordPress terms that will encounter in your WordPress blogging journey.

 WordPress Terminology: Top 10 of The Most Common WordPress Terms You Need To KnowNow WordPress is very easy and secure blogging platform for building websites.
 But when you work on WordPress content management it is necessary to remember some common topics.
 Here are some of the most often used phrases and terms you will hear when talking about WordPress.

 Even though, you are not yet started using WordPress on your blog; I suggest you know about these WP terms and that'll assist you in the future.
 These are the common terms that most of the web designers & developers are used to describe the clients while building the website.
 So its required you should get familiar with common WordPress phrases.

 Let's have a look at 10 of the most common WordPress terms that you need to know before starting a WordPress blog:

 1. WordPress ThemesThemes are one of the most popular terms that are used in the WordPress world.
 They play a major role in designing the functionalities and visual appeal of your blog.
 Themes will enable you to increase the speed of your blog and creating an amazing layout for it.
 These are also referred to as templates or skins.

 WordPress will give you the option to choose from the free or the paid versions.
-Most of the beginners will utilize the free themes; however, those who are willing to spend will choose the paid ones.
-All the WordPress themes are regularly updated for fixing any security issues, taking care of bugs and enhance the user experience.
+Most of the beginners will utilize free themes; however, those who are willing to spend will choose the paid ones.
+All the WordPress themes are regularly updated for fixing any security issues, taking care of bugs, and enhance the user experience.